Flavorful Mexican Beef Dish

 This dish actually tastes even better the day after you make it, once all those flavors have had time to mix and mingle.
 Just heat it up slowly on the stove, and add a bit of water if the broth looks too thick.

 A close-up of a bowl of beef stew garnished with cilantro, lime, and onions, accompanied by fresh ingredients on the side.
-Pin it
+Save

 A close-up of a bowl of beef stew garnished with cilantro, lime, and onions, accompanied by fresh ingredients on the side. | recipesbyhannah.com